msfjarvis/msfjarvis.dev/content/uses/index.md

 I use [Nix](https://nixos.org/nix/) with [home-manager](https://github.com/nix-community/home-manager) to maintain my development environment and dotfiles.
 My current Nix/NixOS configuration can be found in my [dotfiles repo](https://github.com/msfjarvis/dotfiles).

 On my work MacBook I've resigned to using [Homebrew](https://brew.sh) exclusively due to issues I faced in making Nix work with our internal VPN and endpoint protection software.

+I use [OpenCode](https://opencode.ai) as my coding agent of choice, paired with a GitHub Copilot subscription that I receive for free from GitHub for being a FOSS maintainer.

 ## Hardware